How to Prioritize Your Emergency Fund With Other Financial Goals

 Personally, I use my Ally money market account as my emergency fund.
 But any online savings account would be perfect as an emergency fund.

 Ally Bank’s savings account has no monthly fees and offers a very competitive savings rate.
-Synchrony Bank has an online savings account with a $3 monthly fee that is easily avoided with just a $30 balance — and it happens to have one of the best savings rates available.
+Synchrony Bank has an online savings account with a $3 monthly fee that is easily avoided with just a $30 balance -- and it happens to have one of the best savings rates available.

 Caution: Your credit card and 401(k) loans should not be considered emergency funds.
 Both will come with high interest rates and/or high penalties.

 Here is the order in which you should allocate your income every month and how you should build your emergency fund.

 1. Pay for rent, utilities and food

 These are your basic necessities that you require for survival, so they must come first.
 In 2014, the average U.S. household spent a total of $1,733.42 on these expenses.

 2. Make just the minimum payments on your debt